restorecommerce/libs/DEVELOPMENT.md

 ## Testing all packages

-Run `npm test` from the cli to run tests for all packages
+Run `npm test` from the shell to run tests for all packages.

 ## Releasing one (or more) packages

-Run `npm run publish` from the cli to
+Run `npm run publish` from the shell to:

 - update version in changed packages
 - create a release commit and tag